The successful applicants to the 2017 Pathways Program:

 I have completed several programs in health and wellness, from Psychosocial Rehabilitation in Mental Health (PRS), a BSc in Nursing with a Certificate in Community Engagement and Service-Learning (CSL), and a Global Health Citizenship certification.
 I am also currently a board intern with Edmonton Neighbourhood Watch.
 Knowing this path will eventually take me far in my career, being a community and global wellness advocate."

-Tracy will be working with the Edmonton Immigrant Services Association (EISA) for her summer internship placement.
+Tracy worked with the Edmonton Immigrant Services Association (EISA) for her summer internship placement.

 German & History, 3rd year